- Non allergic skin disorders often begin as a rash or eruption and then become itchy due to secondary changes.

 - Safest long term therapy - DOES NOT WORK EVERY TIME!!

-- Response is slow - expect to see improvement in 4 to 6 months.
+- Response is slow - expect to see improvement in 6 to 9 months.

 - Do not give up hope for 1 year.